 Education should be relevant, interesting, stimulating, engaging but above all fun!
 Children need lots of opportunities for investigation and challenge.
-Learning can take place anywhere, in and out of the classroom and we must seize each opportunity.
+Learning can take place anywhere, in and out of the classroom, and we must seize each opportunity.
 Every child should leave St Ives at the end of the day feeling that today really was the best day ever.

 How do you judge your success?

 St Ives is truly independent and somewhere that opens doors to a variety of next-stage schools.
-We strive to offer everyone the opportunity to do their best to be their best.
+We strive to offer everyone the opportunity to do their best and to be their best.
 Seeing the children happy to try something new, take risks and give it their all with confidence means we have done our job well.
 We know that they are prepared for that next important step, whatever and wherever that might be.

 What are your pupil demographics?